jomkz/apache-bench-operator/README.md

 See the `docs/examples` directory for advanced usage.

+Development

+There are several shell scripts located in the `hack` directory for common development tasks.

 ## License

 The Apache Benchmark Operator is released under the Apache 2.0 license.
 See the [LICENSE][license_file] file for details.